MariiaDen/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
+Random sampling supports discrete and continuous hyperparameters.
+It supports early termination of low-performance runs.
+Some users do an initial search with random sampling and then refine the search space to improve results.

+In random sampling, hyperparameter values are randomly selected from the defined search space.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**